JimLynchCodes/WaF-Repo/waf-frontend-gatsby/README.md

 To use an environment specific .env file, start the server prefixed with `NODE_ENV=<envivonment>`.
 (See the current start command in package.json)

+# More Secrets
+For more secret values and URLs please see Jim's Google doc, "Server Locations".